The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Travel to Paris from Rome from $50 (€48) with Omio’s bus partners Marino Autolinee and FlixBus!
 You can find the best schedules and tickets when comparing and booking the most popular trip for you.

 FlixBus is one of Europe's leading low-cost bus companies, founded in Germany and offering long-distance bus services in Europe and the U. S. FlixBus also operates overnight buses on select routes throughout Europe.
 Standard amenities on FlixBus include free Wi-Fi, power outlets to charge your phone, tablet or laptop during long bus journeys, extra legroom, luggage space and toilets.
 You can even purchase snacks and drinks onboard.
 FlixBus offers only the Standard ticket for all its routes, which allows you to bring one carry-on luggage and one checked bag per person.
 Additional fees apply for extra luggage and specific seat reservations, such as if you want to book an Extra Seat, Table Seat or the Panorama Seat.

-Travel by bus between Rome, Italy and Paris, France is: Partially open.
+Travel by bus between Rome, Italy and Paris, France is: Unrestricted.

 The government of France has imposed these measures to reduce the spread of COVID-19:

-Entry into Italy is allowed for: Entry is partially open for citizens and permanent residents of France
+Reentry to Italy is allowed for: Entry is unrestricted for citizens and permanent residents of France

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/27/21.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your bus to Rome from Paris.
+Last checked on 10/3/22.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your bus to Rome from Paris here.

 Here are some other resources that might have the information you need